Skip to content

 • Choosing form of separation by default.
 Picking a form without agreeing how the plant will operate and maintain the board either overspends on unnecessary separation or leaves the site unable to work safely on a live board.

 • Weak revision control.
-Building to one revision while testing or installing to another wastes workshop and site time and erodes trust in the document set.
+Building to one revision while testing or installing to another wastes workshop and site time.

 • Thin handover.
-A sound panel with out-of-date drawings, no cable schedule or no FAT record becomes hard to support, which is a cost the site carries for years.
+A sound panel with out-of-date drawings, no cable schedule or no FAT record becomes hard to support, a cost the site carries for years.

 Bringing it together

 Control panel engineering in Australia rewards decisions made early.
-The applicable standards, the short-circuit and IP ratings, the form of separation and the thermal load all shape the enclosure before component selection finishes, and the documentation discipline carried through design, build and FAT is what the site relies on long after the panel is energised.
-A package that builds compliance in from the first layout, sizes the enclosure against a real thermal calculation, and hands over complete as-built records is the one that saves time in the workshop, on site and through the life of the asset.
+The applicable standards, the short-circuit and IP ratings, the form of separation and the thermal load all shape the enclosure before component selection finishes.
+A package that builds compliance in from the first layout, sizes the enclosure against a real thermal calculation, and hands over complete as-built records saves time in the workshop, on site and through the life of the asset.

 References